brunobellmann/jexam_bot/README.md

 1. Node.js app that handles the observed courses for each user.

-2. Python script that periodically checks if those courses are online on JExam.
+2. Python script that periodically checks if those courses are online on jExam.

 ## Deploy to Raspberry Pi